SAPreetha/FaceIt-SPADE/README.md

 Loss Functions:
 The Model incorporates the following loss functions,
 * Hinge loss(Multiscale Adversarial Loss): A generated Image is rescaled to multiples scales and for each of them discriminator computes  the realness score and back propagates the cumulative loss.
 This metric is known to perform better in Image synthesis GANs(in comparison to LS metric and binary cross entropy metric).
-Well known GANs like SAGAN and Geometric GAN use Hinge loss metric and have worked well with the evaluation metric like FID.
+Well known GANs like SAGAN and Geometric GAN use Hinge loss metric and have worked well with the evaluation metrics like FID.

-Feature matching losses: GANs need to produce images which are not merely able to fool the generator, but the generated images should also have the same statistical properties as that of real images.
+Feature matching losses: GANs should produce images which are not merely able to fool the generator, but the generated images should also have the same statistical properties as that of real images.

 * Feature matching loss: L1 distance between the discriminator feature maps of the real images and the discriminator feature maps of the fake images is penalized.
 * VGG loss:  VGG-19 pre-trained on Imagenet is used to compute the feature maps for real and fake images.
 Then L1 distance between the feature maps of real and fake images is penalized.